BA (Hons) French

 Course details

 You can begin your French studies in either our advanced stream (for all students who have a Higher French or equivalent) or in our beginners’ stream.
 If you’re in the beginners’ stream, the focus is first and foremost on intensive language learning and on building written and spoken language skills across the first semesters of study.
-Students in our advanced stream study a range of aspects of modern and contemporary French and Francophone history, politics and culture alongside weekly written and spoken language classes.
-The two teaching streams merge from Semester 4 onwards.
+Students in our advanced stream study different aspects of the history, politics, and culture of the French-speaking world alongside weekly written and spoken language classes.
+The two teaching streams merge from semester 4 onwards.

-In Semesters 5-8, you’ll take core language modules in spoken and written French, and choose specialisms in a range of modules.
-In most degree combinations including French, Semester 6 is a compulsory study abroad period – which is spent at a partner university in France, Switzerland or Quebec.
+In semesters 5-8, you will take core language modules in spoken and written French and choose specialisms in a range of modules.
+In most degree combinations that include French, semester 6 is a compulsory study abroad period – which is spent at a partner university in France, Switzerland, or Quebec.

 Modules